Manu343726/gcc-concepts-bugs/README.md

 ## Setup

 This repository builds C++ Concepts Lite TS examples on the cloud using Travis CI service, checking if those are compiled succesfully on GCC.
-The travis setup uses GCC trunk pointing to the [Concepts Lite TS support commit](https://gcc.gnu.org/git/?p=gcc.git;a=commit;h=56c12fd4ba064759724236ad896232603b8797ed).
-That custom GCC is suppossed to be built once, then cached for next CI builds.
+The travis setup uses GCC trunk pointing to the [latest `master` commit (2015-09-14)](https://gcc.gnu.org/git/?p=gcc.git;a=commit;h=dd8691e6dce3ff5b64011a5df090a324f6bba45b).
+That custom GCC is built inside a docker image, and Travis is run under container infrastucture mode.
 Check the `.travis.yml` file for more details.

 ### Updating GCC